MWATelescope/giant-squid/README.md

 {"output": "uvfits", "job_type": "conversion", "flag_edge_width": "160", "avg_freq_res": "10", "avg_time_res": "0.5"}
 ```

-You can choose whether to have your files tarred up and uploaded to Pawsey's Acacia (default),
-or you can request that the files be left on Pawsey's /scratch filesystem.
-The second option requires
-that your Pawsey group be set in your MWA ASVO account, please contact an admin to request this.
-To submit
-a job with the /scratch option, set the environment variable GIANT_SQUID_DELIVERY=scratch.

-When specifying scratch as the delivery, you can also optionally pass `delivery-format tar` to instruct
-MWA ASVO to deliver a tar of the files, rather than all of the individual files.

 #### Metadata downloads

 A "metadata download job" refers to a job which provides a zip containing a